th-in-gs/GP3D-Root-Simplfy3D-Settings/README.md

 ### Binary communication

 Even though I use USB, the "Export File Format" has to be set to .x3g in the "Scripts" pane of the "FFF Settings" for things to work!
 Boy, did that take some time to figure out.

+### Acknowledgements

+Thanks to the folks participating in these forum threads, my journey to getting this to work started with these forum posts:

+http://hardy-parts.xobor.de/t62f38-Simplify-d-fuer-WT.htm (and all of http://hardy-parts.xobor.de/f33-Weistek-ideawerk-dprinter-WT.html, generally)
+http://rootprinting.forumotion.com/t13-root-profile-for-cura (and the rest of http://rootprinting.forumotion.com/ too) And [this thread on the S3D forums](https://forum.simplify3d.com/viewtopic.php?f=8&t=7023), where my travails were chronicled.